VarenM/MSML640---Project/REPORT.md

 ## Bonus Tasks

 1. **Performance analysis on data-in-the-wild (+1)**
+	- Our project focused on how to train models on noisy data so we can protect user data and have a model that works well enough.
-	- What we did: Applied our Teacher/Student CNNs to noisy, uncurated samples (see examples in `./images/noisy_data.png` and `./images/noisy_data_rgb.png`).
+	- What we did: Applied our Teacher/Student CNNs to noisy, uncurated samples (see examples in `./images/noisy_data.png` and `./images/noisy_data_rgb.png`)
 	- Robustness analysis: Introduced affine transformations to the MNIST data like rotation, cropping.
 Observed significant drops on complex backgrounds and low-light scenarios; normalization helped but did not fully close the gap.
 	- Domain shift findings: Performance deteriorated when texture, resolution, and color statistics diverged from training (e.g., Cat/Dog RGB 224×224).
-Documented bias sources (pen type, paper texture, scanning artifacts) and noted that aligning preprocessing (normalization, resizing) mitigates but does not eliminate shift.
+Aligning preprocessing (normalization, resizing) mitigates but does not eliminate shift.

 2. **Ethical or Social Considerations**
 	- We took into account ethical and societal impact when conducting our subliminal learning project.
 By strictly avoiding real, identifiable user data and working only with noisy signals, we reduce privacy risk and prevent unintended personal data exposure.
 This approach helps because subliminal learning explores whether useful structure can be surfaced from nonsensitive, noisy inputs and extra logits to show a way to study model behavior without collecting or processing personal information.
 It likely best comes into play in early stage research, classroom settings, and prototyping where teams need to validate ideas responsibly, as well as in organizations with strict data rules that require more privacy in their workflows.